johnspurr/odin-rock-paper-scissors/README.md

 # Project: Rock Paper Scissors
-A simple implementation of Rock, Paper, Scissors using the javascript dev console.
+A simple implementation of Rock, Paper, Scissors using vanilla JS.